hazelcast/hazelcast-ra/README.md

 If the Hazelcast resource is used from EJBs, you should configure `ejb-jar.xml` for resource reference and JNDI definitions, just like for the `web.xml` file.

-# Configuring a Wildfly-10.1 Web Application
+# Configuring a Wildfly 10.1 Web Application

-To configure an example Wildfly-10.1 web application:
+To configure an example Wildfly 10.1 web application:

 - Create the folder `<wildfly_home>/modules/system/layers/base/com/hazelcast/main`.
 - Place the `hazelcast-`<*version*>`.jar`and `hazelcast-jca-`<*version*>`.jar` into the folder you created in the previous step.